joelcuerrier/cdid/vignettes.md

 library(did) #Callaway and Sant'Anna (2021)
 library(cdid) #Bellego, Benatia, and Dortet-Bernadet (2024)

+set.seed(123)
 #Generate a dataset: 500 units, 8 time periods, with unit fixed-effects (alpha)
 data0=fonction_simu_attrition(N = 500,T = 8,theta2_alpha_Gg = 0.5, lambda1_alpha_St = 0, sigma_alpha = 2, sigma_epsilon = 0.1, tprob = 0.5)

+# The true values of the coefficients are based on time-to-treatment.
+The treatment effect is zero before the treatment, 1.75 one period after, 1.5 two period after, 1.25 three period after, 1 four period after, 0.75 five period after, 0.5 six period after, etc.

 #We keep all observations, so we have a balanced dataset
 data0$S <- 1